toptensoftware/CantabileTranslations/readme.md

 1. Special characters in strings need to be escaped with a leading backslash.  eg: to embed a double quote use `\"`
 2. Unicode characters can be embedded using the \uNNNN escape sequence where NNNN is the hex code of the character.
 3. Syntax is important. ie: the placement braces, commas etc... must be syntactically correct or Cantabile will fail to load the file.

+If you find Cantabile isn't loading your strings file, try running it though an online JSON validator tool to find the problem.

 ## Format Strings